vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 #### v-text-field

 - The **mask** prop and functionality has been removed.
 Instead you can use 3rd party libraries such as `vue-the-mask`.
+- The `prepend-icon-cb` and `prepend-inner-icon-cb` callbacks have been removed.
+Instead you can use the corresponding custom slot to add icons and assign callback functions.

 #### v-text-field - v-select - v-textarea - v-autocomplete - v-combobox